on3iro/aeons-end-randomizer/README.md

 Runs the source-map-explorer and displays its results inside the browser.
 This analyzes only vendor data. `app` data is skipped.

+## Docker Setup

+This project can also be deployed via docker-compose.

+Simply run `docker-compose up -d` inside the docker folder.
+Open [http://localhost:8080](http://localhost:8080) to view it in the brwoser.

+For further instructions regarding docker or docker-compose please refer to the official documentations of [docker](https://docs.docker.com/) or [docker-compose](https://docs.docker.com/compose/)

 ## Using types and data in other apps

 The typings and all of our aeons end data are part of this mono-repository.